 “Fertility Awareness is simply a means of understanding human reproduction.
 It’s based on the observation and charting of scientifically proven fertility signs that determine whether or not a woman is fertile on any given day.”

 Toni Weschler, MPH, author of Taking Charge of Your Fertility

 All fertility awareness-based methods (FABMs) are based on the science of your menstrual cycle.
-To avoid or achieve pregnancy, FABMs aim to identify your fertile window: The 5 days before ovulation and the day of ovulation (1).
+To achieve pregnancy, FABMs aim to identify your fertile window: The 5 days before ovulation and the day of ovulation (1).